-Ever since I went to the Scottish Isle of Skye for the first time, I became very fond of the local mountains found a place in my heart.
+Ever since I went to the Scottish Isle of Skye for the first time, I became very fond of the local mountains.
 Steep, pointy peaks rise straight from the sea level and play with many colors due to their geological origins.
 They are divided into two main ridges: the Cuillins, also known as Black Cuillin, and Red Hills, or Red Cuillin - The two are separated by a glen.

 During the first trip, I admired the ridges only from a distance.
 It was clear that they will deserve a closer look.
 Back at home, I opened topographic maps and learned that the glen is 13km / 8mi long, ends on a remote beach, and that there is a path going through.
 "That would be amazing on a bike," I thought.
 "Maybe one day," I was dreaming.
 A few weeks ago, I made the dream reality.

 The starting point was Sligachan, a small settlement in the middle of the island, with an important road junction, a hotel, and this view on a neat old bridge and the mountains.
 Such combination makes it a popular place among tourists.